KxSystems/docs/docs/architecture/rq.md

 ### End-of-day

 The end-of-day event is governed by the tickerplant process.
-The tickerplant calls the RDB [`.u.end`](#uend) function when this event occur.
+The tickerplant calls the RDB [`.u.end`](#uend) function when this event occurs.
 The main end-of-day event for an RDB is to save todays data from memory to disk, clear its tables and cause the HDB to be aware of a new days dataset for it to access.

 !!!
 Note "[.u.rep](#urep) sets the HDB directory be the same as the tickerplant log file directory.
 This can be edited to use a different directory if required"